hongaar/bandersnatch/README.md

 - Name (string, required) is used to identify the option.
 - Description (string, optional) is used in --help output.
-- Options (OptionOptions) can be provided to change the behaviour of the option.
+- Options (OptionOptions) can be provided to change the behavior of the option.
 Object with any of these keys:
   - `alias` (string or array of strings) alias(es) for the option key.
   - ...